alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 I'm also a big fan of the fact that you can implement everything in this guide in the OpenBSD base system without adding a single extra package.

 ## Base system
 I started with OpenBSD 7.6 for this guide.
-I'll leave installation as an exercise to the reader, since there are plenty of guides out there on how to install OpenBSD but I used the regular `install76.iso` and opted to remove the `x*` and `games*` sets when prompted at the set selection screen.
+I'll leave installation as an exercise to the reader, since there are plenty of installation guides out there.
+I used the regular `install76.iso` and opted to remove the `x*` and `games*` sets when prompted at the set selection screen.

 ## Basic interface configuration
 In this example, I will be building a simple two-interface WAN/LAN config with interfaces as follows: